isomerpages/isomerpages-govtech/media/technews/_posts/2024-01-26-five-ways-you-might-be-sabotaging-your-data-privacy.md

 ### It’s not paranoia if they’re really after you
 Protecting your personal data can feel a bit like paranoia these days, having to be on guard against any and everything on your device.
 But there really are various entities out there vying to gain access to your information.
 So some healthy paranoia is definitely called for as we continue to live an increasing part of our lives online.

-The bottomline: you’re doing yourself a favour by staying vigilant and protecting yourself from being compromised.
+The bottom line: you’re doing yourself a favour by staying vigilant and protecting yourself from being compromised.

 <br>